top of page

 Learning objectives

-• Recognize where to position himself/herself for optimum safety, how to judge traffic speed and congestion, and regulate it accordingly.
+• Recognize where to position yourself for optimum safety, how to prepare for and respond to hazards, how to judge traffic speed and congestion, and how to stop, slow, or allow traffic to proceed appropriately

-• State common methods to communicate with other flaggers and the public.
+• State common methods to communicate and coordinate with other flaggers and the public

 Course overview